-Field internship shall include a competency based program to assure appropriate pre-hospital assessment and management of medical and trauma patients, as well as associated manual skills.
+Field internship shall include a competency based program to assure appropriate pre-hospital assessment and2020-2021 Master Plan of InstructionPage 21 of 25Fire Fighter/Emergency Medical Technician - Combined management of medical and trauma patients, as well as associated manual skills.
 The field internship activity shall include a minimum of 5 emergency runs resulting in patient care and transport appropriate for the EMT.
 In addition, the patient care component should include minimum competencies in patient assessment, airway management and ventilation, trauma and medical emergencies.